vincentarisa/Personal-Portfolio-Website/README.md

 # Personal Portfolio Website
 ![GitHub](https://img.shields.io/github/license/juniordevske/Personal-Portfolio-Website?style=plastic)

-This is an example personal website that students of my class can refer to when creating their own practice projects.
-This project mainly focuses on the frontend design
+This is an example personal website template that can be used to create any personal website.
+This project mainly focuses on the frontend design using HTML5, CSS3 and Bootstrap 5

 ## Table of Contents
 * [General info](#general-info)